-Say goodbye to manually planning routes.
+Say goodbye to plan delivery routes manually.
 Thanks to the ever-growing popularity of direct-to-door deliveries and advances in technology, there are now several courier software solutions that will do the heavy lifting for you.
 These route planning apps offer many useful features.
-They can automatically optimize your delivery routes, track your drivers in real-time, provide integrated delivery information, and much more.
+They can automatically optimize your delivery routes, track your delivery drivers in real-time, provide integrated delivery information, and much more.
 Route-planning apps assist with last-mile delivery, which involves delivery to the final destination – most often a private residence or business.
 The value of these apps cannot be understated.
-They assist in improving the efficiency of last-mile deliveries and can contribute to significant bottom-line savings on shipping costs.
+They help improve the efficiency of last-mile deliveries and contribute to significant bottom-line savings on shipping costs.

 Table of Contents

 Before we take a look at route planner apps, let’s look at what’s involved in the route planning process, why it’s essential, and what benefits these kinds of apps offers.

 Route planning is part of the last-mile delivery stage, where packages are delivered to their final stops.
 It involves creating the optimal route for multiple deliveries along a specific course.
 For example, if you have 50 stops to make within a 10km radius of your local hub/warehouse, a plan would be provided to the delivery driver to ensure they follow the most efficient route.